daniel-beet/acme.sh.wiki-clone/dnsapi.md

 export CF_Token="sdfsdfsdfljlbjkljlkjsdfoiwje"
 export CF_Account_ID="xxxxxxxxxxxxx"
 ```
 In order to use the new token, the token currently needs access read access to Zone.Zone, and write access to Zone.DNS, across all Zones.
+See [Issue #2398](https://github.com/Neilpang/acme.sh/issues/2398) for more info.

 Ok, let's issue a cert now: